HakimiX/SLA/README.md

 ## Agreement Overview

-This Agreement represents a Service Level Agreement (SLA) between Group K and Group J for the provisioning of information exchange required to sustain and support the system.
+This Agreement represents a Service Level Agreement (SLA) between Group K and Group X for the provisioning of information exchange required to sustain and support the system.

 This Agreement remains valid until superseded by a revised agreement mutually endorsed by both groups.